aduston-snaplogic/python-cf-redis-api/README.md

 structure of the `redis` section of the config is designed to mirror the structure of the service variable in CloudFoundry.
 A sample config file is included in `./config_sample/config.json`.

-`test_values.json`

-The app will look for this file at start-up, and if it exists it will load the key-value pairs from it into each Redis instance it can connect to.
-This makes it easy to provide some test values without setting them manually.

 #### Usage